achimcc/codingconnects/src/content/posts/2020-12-11---Using-Redux-with-Typescript.md

 category: 'Coding'
 tags:
   - 'Coding'
-excerpt: 'I give an overview about how to set up Redux together with TypeScript.
-Redux is a common library which is used with React for global state management.
-In this first post, I will focus on how to set up the basic Redux configuration.'
+excerpt: 'I show how to set up Redux together with TypeScript.
+Redux is a common library that is used with React for global state management.
+I explain here, how to configure the basic Redux configuration.'
 image: 'img/redux-logo.png'
 ---

-While I've extensive experience in using Redux for React Apps with JavaScript, I've never used this setup for a TypeScript App so far.
+While I've extensive experience in using Redux in React Apps with JavaScript, I've never used this setup for a TypeScript App so far.
 Therefore, because of my perspective, I might focus on the technical difficulties around TypeScript and typization.
 But I'll try to explain the underlying ideas of Redux as well.

 ### Motivation for using Redux